by John Ellis

 Years ago, I read through the Parliamentary Records of the 1760-70s (only the bits about the colonies), and it was funny to “hear” the exasperation, annoyance, and confusion in the words and tone of members of Parliament trying to come to terms with the contradictory and often nonsensical arguments made by the colonists.
 At the same time, the anger over the kidnapping, torture, and even murder of Parliament’s agents at the hands of the colonists was eye-opening.
 Whether or not you agree that Parliament’s actions were lowering the colony’s economic ceiling, nothing Parliament did justified the violent actions by the colonists to civil servants simply trying to do their job.
 And, again, even if you do believe that Parliament was acting in the economic self-interest of England at the expense of the colonies, nothing Parliament did even came close to falling under the Kingdom ethic of “obey God rather than men.”

 (For the record, I do believe that Parliament was acting in the economic self-interest of England at the expense of the colonies.
 What I’ve written above and what I’ll write below is only a snapshot of the events.
 A snapshot that gives a clearer, more complete picture than most Americans have of the events leading up to the American Revolution, I believe, but I have never claimed nor do I believe that the colonist’s didn’t have legitimate gripes.
 But those gripes, legitimate though they were, did not justify an armed revolt against their governing authorities.
 Also, it bears mentioning that even with Parliament’s mercantilism that prioritized England proper over the colonies, the average colonist’s economic outlook was much higher than the average Englishperson’s.
-It was the colonial elites who were affected by Parliament’s actions.
-They wanted to move into the rarified air of English nobility but were hindered by Parliament.)
+It was the colonial elites – the investor class – who were affected by Parliament’s actions.
+They wanted to move into the rarified air of English nobility but were hindered from doing so by Parliament.)

 And this brings us to Mohler’s claims about the colonists’ appeals to King George III.